-southwestbiker Posted February 3, 2010 Report Share Posted February 3, 2010 Right, does anyone know anything about the automatic shut off on the fuel tap/spout on a 96 SRAD fuel pump?
+southwestbiker Posted February 3, 2010 Report Posted February 3, 2010 Right, does anyone know anything about the automatic shut off on the fuel tap/spout on a 96 SRAD fuel pump?
 Its doing my head in, and the search function on here wont let me search for "fuel tap" as it doesn't like 3 letter words.
 As far as i can remember, when i used to take the fuel pipe off the tank, there was never any leakage from the connection on the bottom of the tank.
 However when i decided to take the tank off at the weekend, i removed the pipe, and fuel came out like it was coming out a tap and wouldn't stop.
 Cue finger over the end and balancing it "just right" upside down to stop the leaking and a lot of fuel over the road outside.
 Anyone any ideas what to look for, i'm hoping its a stick float/valve or something similar, but i ain't got the foggiest?
 Anyone had a similar issue?
 Or of course, anyone wanna tell me I'm an idiot and it always did that?
 Cheers!
-Link to comment Share on other sites More sharing options...

 Recommended Posts